May to October: Wednesday through Sunday, 9 am to 5 pm

 November to April: Friday & Saturday 9 am to 4 pm

 The Apple River Fort is open for visitors year-round, with hours varying by the season.
 Admission is free, but donations are appreciated.

-We recommend you start your tour at the Interpretive Center, where you'll find knowledgeable staff, a variety of exhibits, and a brief dramatic video depicting the attack on Apple River Fort and other events of the 1832 Black Hawk War.
-There are also restrooms in the Interpretive Center.
-Note that there are no restrooms at the Fort, so we recommend you pay a visit to the Interpretive Center restroom before you visit the Fort.
+We recommend you start your visit at the Interpretive Center, where you'll find knowledgeable staff, a variety of exhibits, and a brief dramatic video depicting the attack on Apple River Fort and other events of the 1832 Black Hawk War.
+Restrooms, drinking fountain, and a soda vending machine are available at the Interpretive Center only.

-Constructed in 1997, a replica of the fort stands next to the site of the original Apple River Fort.
-The replica is based on archaeological investigations of the site which revealed information about the size and layout of the original fort.
+Constructed in 1997, a exact sized replica stands next to the site of the original Apple River Fort.
+The replica is based on archaeological investigations of the site, which revealed information about the size and layout of the original fort.
 You are encouraged to walk through the fort and peek into each of the buildings on your self-guided tour.

 The replica fort is up a slight hill, 1/4 mile from the Interpretive Center building.
 The path is a lovely tree-lined asphalt road with interpretive signage along the way.
 You may walk or drive your car up the path to the Fort.
 There is no parking by the Fort but cars may pull off into the grass.

 Along the path to the Fort way you will pass the Casper-Koester Cabin.
 This original 1830s cabin was moved from just south of Scales Mounds to its new home at the Apple River Fort.
-The cabin is still under construction and is not open to the public, but visitors are welcome to view the outside.
+The cabin and its exhibit are still under construction and not open to the public.

 If you can't make it during our open hours, you are still welcome to experience the Apple River Fort!
 During closed hours, the Old Fort Road and grounds are still open to visitors to explore.
 All buildings are locked and unavailable to explore.